JTTHEITGUY/Monitoring-Network-Protocols-with-Wireshark/README.md

 **Step 9: Observe DHCP Traffic**

 a.
-Back in Wireshark, filter for DHCP traffic only.
+Back in Wireshark, filter for DHCP traffic.
 ![Optional Image Description](https://i.imgur.com/jyr6dnV.png)

 b.
-From your Windows 10 VM, attempt to issue your VM a new IP address from the command line (ipconfig /renew) Observe the DHCP traffic appearing in WireShark.
+From your Windows 10 Virtual Machine, attempt to issue your Virtual Machine a new IP address from the command line (ipconfig /renew) Observe the DHCP traffic appearing in WireShark.
 ![Optional Image Description](https://i.imgur.com/xjnyd9m.png)

 </p>